vhi3u/glider-deployments/README.md

 # ramses-deployments
-CTD and ECO data from Ramses Glider Deployments.
+Visualizations/graphs of CTD and ECO data from Ramses Glider Deployments.